lumail/lumail/API.md

 # Lua API

-The core idea beind lumail2, and the reason for writing it rather than continuing to extend the legacy-project, is that all the items that are involved are Objects.
+The core idea behind lumail2, and the reason for writing it rather than continuing to extend the legacy-project, is that all the items that are involved are Objects.